 Workshop Location and Security

-Where your workshop is located affects your premium.
-Premises in high-crime areas or without adequate security may face higher premiums.
-Alarm systems, CCTV, and secure fencing can help reduce your premium.
+Location affects both property and theft risk.
+Workshops in higher-crime areas or those lacking adequate security attract higher premiums.
+Alarm systems, CCTV cameras, and secure fencing can help moderate your cost.

 Real-World Insurance Scenarios for Auto Mechanics